 That’s why many doctors now rely on medical voice recognition software to record and translate patient conversations into medical documentation.
-If you are considering VR software for your practice, but are finding it difficult to navigate the market – look no further!
+If you are considering voice recognition software for your practice, but are finding it difficult to navigate the market – look no further!
 Below we break down everything you need to know about voice recognition: what it is, how it works, and how to differentiate the market’s options.

 What Is Voice Recognition Software?

 Voice recognition software is a computer program that can understand human speech and convert it into readable text.
 Beyond simply understanding human language, voice recognition software can use the information within human speech to complete tasks with greater accuracy.

 Everyday applications of voice recognition software include voice-activated assistants like Alexa and Siri, who follow voice commands to complete simple tasks, and automated phone bots who interpret spoken responses in order to direct patrons towards the correct service or support function.

 Oftentimes, voice recognition and speech recognition in healthcare are used interchangeably.
 Keeping track of which is which can be difficult, but we find it easier to think of the two like this: speech recognition focuses on interpreting what is spoken, while voice recognition focuses on interpreting what is spoken in addition to who is speaking.